Sananes/ScruplesWoo/wp-content/plugins/yith-woocommerce-wishlist/README.txt

 = I am currently using Wishlist plugin with Catalog Mode enabled in my site.
 Prices for products should disappear, yet they still appear in the wishlist page.
 Can I remove them? =
 Yes, of course you can.
 To avoid Wishlist page to show product prices, you can hide price column from wishlist table.
 Go to YIT plugins -> wishlist -> settings and disable option "Show Unit price".

+= What are the main changes in plugin translation? = Recently YITH WooCommerce Wishlist has been selected to be included in the "translate.wordpress.org" translate programme.
+In order to import correctly the plugin strings in the new system, we had to change the text domain form 'yit' to 'yith-woocommerce-wishlist'.
+Once the plugin will be imported in the translate.wordpress.org system, the translations of other languages will be downloaded directly from WordPress, without using any .po and .mo files.
+Moreover, users will be able to participate in a more direct way to plugin translations, suggesting texts in their languages in the dedicated tab on translate.wordpress.org.
+During this transition step, .po and .mo files will be used as always, but in order to be recognized by WordPress, they will need to have a new nomenclature, renaming them in: yith-woocommerce-wishlist-<WORDPRESS LOCALE>.po yith-woocommerce-wishlist-<WORDPRESS LOCALE >.mo

 == Screenshots ==

 1. The page with "Add to wishlist" button